oknoks/ok/flfaq.md

-# Frequently Asked Questions about Federated Learning
+# FAQ about Federated Learning

 ## What is Federated Learning?